cleavr/cleaverdocs/content/guides/hapi.md

 Click **Update**.

 <base-info>
-You may need to update the entry point, arguments, build command, and/or artifact path fields based on your package.json file settings.
+You may need to update the entry point, arguments, build command, and/or cwd path fields based on your package.json file settings.
 The above works for the standard defaults.
 </base-info>